Stacked glass payment cards with a euro symbol, domed cathedral silhouette, and Ukrainian flag

 Ukraine has a developing exchange ecosystem built on the Virtual Assets Law framework.
 WhiteBIT (Ukrainian-founded, now Lithuania-based for regulatory reasons) is the most prominent Ukrainian-origin exchange, supporting UAH pairs.
 Kuna was historically the largest domestic exchange.
 Binance P2P serves the broader market with UAH pairs through PrivatBank and monobank transfers.

 KAST is the card that best fits displaced Ukrainians who need spending to keep working before host-country banking paperwork is complete.
 A Ukrainian in Warsaw or Berlin can load USDC and keep day-to-day card spend moving while Polish PESEL or German Anmeldung is still pending.
-The 2% cashback adds value on every transaction.
+The 1.5% USD cashback on the first $2,000/month adds value on every transaction up to the cap.

-ether.fi is arguably the most important card for Ukrainian crypto holders.
-At 23% combined tax on disposal, spending appreciated crypto directly is financially devastating. ether.fi's borrow-to-spend model resolves this completely: deposit ETH as collateral, continue earning staking yield, borrow against it, spend the loan via a 3% cashback card.
+ether.fi is the most important card for displaced Ukrainian crypto holders: it requires residence abroad, and suits those who keep Ukrainian tax residency.
+At 23% combined tax on disposal, spending appreciated crypto directly is financially devastating. ether.fi's borrow-to-spend model resolves this: deposit ETH as collateral, continue earning staking yield, borrow against it, spend the loan via a 3% cashback card.
 No disposal.
 No tax.
 Continued exposure.

 For Ukraine's substantial IT professional community (300,000+ developers, many holding crypto since 2017-2021), this is the difference between losing 23% of every transaction to tax and keeping 100%.

-Ukraine's Virtual Assets Law, high crypto awareness from wartime donation campaigns, massive displaced population needing cross-border financial tools, and a 300,000+ developer community make it one of the most compelling crypto card markets globally.
-The 23% tax rate makes funding strategy critical - stablecoin or ether.fi borrow-to-spend are the only financially rational approaches.
+Ukraine's Virtual Assets Law, high crypto awareness from wartime donation campaigns, large displaced population needing cross-border financial tools, and a 300,000+ developer community make it one of the most compelling crypto card markets globally.
+The 23% tax rate makes funding strategy critical: stablecoin or ether.fi borrow-to-spend are the only financially rational approaches.
 For displaced Ukrainians, a globally available crypto card provides financial independence regardless of host country.

 Written by SpendNode Editorial